 The GSC’s general assembly will be held in Abu Dhabi between January 14 and 16, 2019.
-There, Pranav R Mehta will endeavor, with representatives from various countries, the International Solar Alliance (ISA) and the International Renewable Energy Agency (IRENA), to create a detailed plan of action to achieve the “One trillion mini-grids, ports, lighting systems and 10 million jobs” objective.
+There, Pranav R Mehta will endeavor, with representatives from various countries, the International Solar Alliance (ISA) and the International Renewable Energy Agency (IRENA), to create a detailed plan of action to achieve the “One billion mini-grids, ports, lighting systems and 10 million jobs” objective.

 “With ‘My heart reaches out to have-nots’ as our motto, at GSC, we will soon shift gears – from large urban-centric utility-scale projects to mini-grids in far-flung areas where people still do not have access to electricity,” said Mehta, who is also the Chairman of the National Solar Energy Federation of India, an umbrella organization of solar energy stakeholders in India.